duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### product-owner-9

-**Q:** Under what circumstances can a Product Owner cancel a Sprint, and why is this authority critical?
+**Q:** {Interrogate} Under what circumstances can a Product Owner cancel a Sprint, and why is this authority critical?

 - Vietnamese outline:
   - Question: